 Periodontal disease is a progressive infection that begins deep within the recesses of the gums.
-In the beginning one may not exhibit symptoms at all.
+In the beginning, one may not exhibit symptoms at all.
 As the illness progresses, the gums become red.
 They bleed and start to recede.
 One may also think their teeth are becoming longer.
-That’s an illusion caused by the gums pulling towards the jawbone.
+That’s an illusion caused by the gums pulling toward the jawbone.

 Those are the symptoms you may see.
-What you may not see is the continued build-up of an infected mass that degenerates the jawbone and destroys the ligaments holding the teeth in position.
-This causes the spread of Spirochetes bacterium to other parts of the body through the bloodstream.
-The bacterium in the bloodstream becomes a causal factor in a number of other severe conditions.
+You may not see the continued build-up of an infected mass that degenerates the jawbone and destroys the ligaments holding the teeth in position.
+This causes the Spirochetes bacterium to spread to other body parts through the bloodstream.
+The bacterium in the bloodstream becomes a causal factor in several other severe conditions.

-Osteoporosis is a type of arthritis that attacks the bones of the body, reducing bone mass and deteriorating bone tissue.
+Osteoporosis is arthritis that attacks the body’s bones, reducing bone mass and deteriorating bone tissue.
 The disease is painful.
-It also exposes the person to increased risk of bone fracture due to fragility.
+It also exposes the person to an increased risk of bone fracture due to fragility.

 Causal Factor in Osteoporosis

 It can be exacerbated by low mineral bone density.
-Periodontal disease and the resulting Spirochetes bacterium that finds its way through the bloodstream to other parts of the body can cause chronic swelling in bone joints.
+Periodontal disease and the resulting Spirochetes bacterium that finds its way through the bloodstream to other body parts can cause chronic swelling in bone joints.
 Infection can attack the surrounding bone tissue.
-If the bone tissue is weakened due to osteoporosis, the periodontal disease can speed up the degenerative process.
+Periodontal disease can speed up the degenerative process if the bone tissue is weakened due to Osteoporosis.

 What happens in the jawbone with periodontal disease is a good example.
-There the periodontal disease directly attacks the jawbone causing it to degenerate to the point that it can lose its structural capability.
+There the periodontal disease directly attacks the jawbone causing it to degenerate so that it can lose its structural capability.

 Contact us today to schedule your appointment.